zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/sync-adb-dcat/sync-adb-dcat.md

 ## Task 4: Display Data Assets, Folders, and Entities

-1. Display all of data assets that are available in the connected Data Catalog instance.
+1. Display the available data assets in the connected Data Catalog instance.
 Copy and paste the following script into your SQL Worksheet, and then click the **Run Statement** icon in the Worksheet toolbar.

     ```
     <copy>